National Science Foundation

 Grant in 2013

-Spensa Technologies Inc., founded in 2009 and based in West Lafayette, Indiana, develops innovative software solutions for the agricultural industry.
-The company offers various products, including OpenScout, a scouting application that allows users to record and tag notes and photos from fields, and MyTraps, a mobile tool for collecting and visualizing pest data.
-Additionally, Spensa provides Z-Trap, a system that utilizes smart insect traps to analyze and predict insect populations in agricultural settings.
-With a focus on reducing reliance on manual labor and promoting eco-friendly farming practices, Spensa Technologies aims to enhance crop production efficiency through its expertise in wireless sensor networks, robotics, and computer vision.
+Spensa Technologies Inc., established in 2009 and headquartered in West Lafayette, Indiana, specializes in developing software solutions for the agriculture industry.
+The company offers three key products: OpenScout, a scouting application for recording and tagging field notes and photos; MyTraps, a mobile tool for collecting and visualizing detailed pest information; and Z-Trap, a system enabling farmers to use smart insect traps for analyzing and predicting insect populations.
+Spensa's mission is to create innovative technologies that reduce manual labor, promote eco-friendly farming, and enhance crop production efficiency, drawing on expertise in wireless sensor networks, robotics, and computer vision.
 As of 2018, Spensa operates as a subsidiary of Telvent DTN, LLC.

 Inston